 Let in some fresh air to fill your meditation room with clean and revitalizing oxygen.

-Close your eyes and simply breathe for a few minutes – you will find yourself relaxing more and more with each restorative breath.
+Close your eyes and just breathe for a few minutes – you will find yourself relaxing more and more with each restorative breath.

 If for any reason you don’t want to open your windows (for example, if you live in a really polluted city), you can clean your air with an Air Purifier.